roumail/immoweb-scraper/README.md

 ## Usage
 After installing the package using your favourite, you can run the package entrypoint `scrape-immoweb`.
-This script sets up the browser, initializes the database, and starts the scraping process.
+This script initializes the database, and starts the scraping process.